animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

  # SOP: B2B SaaS YouTube Content Strategy

-**Repository:** Project-B2B-SaaS-Youtube-Strategy
+**Repository:** Project-B2B-SaaS-Youtube-Strategy\
-**Based on:** 10 expert sources, 15 YouTube transcripts, and LinkedIn posts collected in `Research/` **Owner:** Animesh Dolas
+**Based on:** 10 expert sources, 15 YouTube transcripts, and LinkedIn posts collected in `Research/`\
+**Owner:** Animesh Dolas

 > Every recommendation below is tagged with a source in the format: *(source: [Author], [link], [date])*.

 ## 1. Objective
- - This playbook is a practical Standard Operating Procedure (SOP) defines a repeatable process for launching, producing, and growing a YouTube channel as a lead-generation and authority-building channel for a B2B SaaS company.
+ - This playbook is a practical Standard Operating Procedure (SOP) defines a repeatable process for launching, producing and growing YouTube channel as a lead-generation and authority-building channel for a B2B SaaS company.
  - Unlike generic YouTube growth guides that optimize for views or subscribers, this playbook focuses on creating content that attracts high-intent buyers, builds long-term trust, and generates qualified sales opportunities

 ### The framework is built around 4 sequential phases: